 Successfully selling a strong story boils down to much more than the story alone.

-Here are some other ways you can use storytelling to your nonprofit’s advantage:
+Here are some other formats you can use to tell your nonprofit’s story.

 1. Short-form social media posts

-Social media is a great and cost-effective way to connect with audiences, whether it’s an organic (posting naturally) or paid push.
+Social media is a great and cost-effective way to connect with audiences, whether it’s organic (posting naturally) or paid push.
 With quick, snackable posts that captivate readers, you can be on your way to earning more dollars.
+Any social media platform that serves your goals and lets you connect with your community can be the right platform, but several of the nonprofits we’ve worked with do particularly well on Facebook and LinkedIn.

 2. Video ads on television or social media